What is Bark for Schools?

 What does Bark do with the school data it has access to?

-We secure all of our data within an encrypted database, including backups.
+We secure all of our data within an encrypted database.
 The database is then purged after the data has been analyzed.
 Our server infrastructure is located in highly secured physical data centers that use a centralized bastion host, which is monitored to detect unwarranted access or activity.

 All web browser sessions use and require SSL encryption.
 And of course, no data is ever sold or given to any third party without consent.